 On the "Specify Period" screen, enter "January 1" as the start date and "December 31" as the end date, then click "OK."

-The "Account History" window displays your transaction history for the specified period from January 1 to December 31.
+The "Account History" window displays the transaction history for the specified period from January 1 to December 31.
 Right-click within the window, select "Report," choose "Open XML" or "HTML" as the file format, and save it to a location of your choice.

 If you select "Open XML" as the file format, you can view the annual transaction report in an Excel file; if you select "HTML," you can view it in a web browser.